flimflam-austin/hugo-cms-test/content/quick_reads/20200306-girl-watch-your-face-touching/index.md

       available.
     _key: 8cd126810537
   - order: 5
+    useCheckmark: false
     body: >-
-      “We therefore suggest a **shift** in the focus of the recommendations issued during outbreaks toward ensuring that individuals understand how self-inoculation occurs and **thus avoid touching their faces**… Although built on the influenza pandemic experience, this suggestion should be **equally relevant for other respiratory pathogens that can be the source of severe outbreaks**.”
+      “We therefore suggest a**shift** in the focus of the recommendations issued during outbreaks toward ensuring that individuals understand how self-inoculation occurs and**thus avoid touching their faces**… Although built on the influenza pandemic experience, this suggestion should be**equally relevant for other respiratory pathogens that can be the source of severe outbreaks**.”

       Dr. Wladimir Alonso, NIH
     _key: 2a32a903f940
   - order: 6
+    useCheckmark: true
     body: >-
       Researchers suggest reminding people to wash their hands to prevent illness is good, but telling them to stop touching their faces may